scorphus/advent-of-code-2020/README.md

 ## Motivations

 - Have fun 🙂
-- Compete 🥋
 - Practice problem solving ⚡️
-- Practice [Python], its tooling and ecosystem 🐍
+- Practice [Python], and its [standard library], tooling, and ecosystem 🐍
+- Compete 🥋 — and yet produce readable code 🤓

 ## License